 raspivid -o video.h264 -t 2000

 this will write 2 second video in to H264 formatted file.

-In our setup we are connected remotely to camera and so we cannot view images from putty console.
-If you wish to see images instantly, then connect a monitor via HDMI or other interface.
-Otherwise we need to download images and view them locally, or access files via network.
-I think the power of Raspberry Pi lies of accessing and controlling things remotely.
-There is a nice resource on raspberrypi.org where you can transmit feed from camera module.
-As we are using Windows for accessing things, we need couple programs to download:
+In our setup, we are connected remotely to the camera, and so we cannot view images from the putty console.
+If you wish to see images instantly, then connect a monitor via HDMI or another interface.
+Otherwise, we need to download images and view them locally or access files via the network.
+I think the power of Raspberry Pi lies in accessing and controlling things remotely.
+There is a nice resource on raspberrypi.org where you can transmit feed from the camera module.
+As we are using Windows for accessing things, we need a couple of programs to download: